 Subject: I see the future too

-Sometime in the last 10 or so years we crossed a threshold where amazement for the future turned to expectation for the present.
+Sometime in the last 10 or so years we crossed a threshold where amazement for the future turned to expectation of the present.
 This was driven mostly by technological innovations.

 The ability to have connection to our social networks wherever we are has changed our relationship with work and each other.
 We have new dependencies that have us reevaluating what matters and redefining our needs in both our personal and professional lives as the evolution continues.